 “I chose well,” I think to myself, as I see you sweep the leaves on the back deck, the boys following you around with their little toy brooms.

 I know I nag a lot, but believe me I don’t enjoy it.
 I don’t like it when I have my cranky wife or cranky mum pants on.
 I even hate it when I have to calmly point out that the lawn needs mowing.
 You are a big boy.
 You have eyes.
 I don’t want to have to do that.

 I like the happy, chilled version of me, too.
 Which is why when you take it upon yourself to clean up without me asking, well, it makes me feel like you see me.
 You know that I need you to care about this stuff, even if you don’t, and that makes me feel loved and understood.

 And all of this?
 Well, all of this make me love you that little bit more, too.
 And when I feel lovey towards you, I feel attracted to you.

-So now you now, cleaning up the kitchen is actually foreplay.
-Now we just need to claim back our bed from the kids!
+So now you know; cleaning up the kitchen is actually foreplay.
+Well, for some of us.
+Now we just need to claim our bed back from the kids!